Harlloh/mobile_match_mate/SYSTEM_SPECIFICATION.md

 Never use production user alerts for destructive tests unless the exact target rows have been identified first.

+### Match-cache test

+1. Sign in on a real device and open the Matches screen.
+2. Confirm the request reaches `get-matches` and matches render using the existing UI structure.
+3. Repeat the same date request inside its cache window and confirm the function reports `cached: true`.
+4. During an observed live match, confirm the frontend invokes the query approximately once per minute.
+5. Confirm different users or league selections for the same date reuse the same `match_cache` row.

 ## 13. Security rules

 - Never include `SUPABASE_SERVICE_ROLE_KEY` in frontend code.
-- Never include `FOOTBALL_DATA_API_KEY` in frontend code once provider access is fully server-side.
+- Never include `FOOTBALL_DATA_API_KEY` in frontend code; provider access is fully server-side.
+- Never recreate the provider key with an `EXPO_PUBLIC_` prefix; Expo inlines those values into the readable client bundle.
 - Store scheduled-job credentials in Supabase-managed secrets/Vault.
 - Require authentication for privileged Edge Functions.
 - Keep Row Level Security enabled for user-owned tables.